Aquatic-Labs/Umbra-Mod-Menu/README.md

   - Reload the Menu.
   - Reset Settings to Default.
 - [ ] Changed Text style (removed spaces between each letter).
-- [ ] Made button background darking so red item text is easier to read.
+- [ ] Made button background darker so red item text is easier to read.

 ### 8/29/2020 v1.3.1: